-Strategic Outcome Comply Assessment 3 Son Specific Outcomes - Strong communities 1.
-All development will contribute to the creation of a socially, visually and physically amenable work environment The development will contribute to the social fabric of the greater Brendale area as it will stimulate jobs and activity in the area - this statement is manifested in the 12 submissions in support of the proposal from local businesses stating: • The applicant will invest in world leading technology to provide a much needed uplift to industrial recycling within our region; • The new plant will divert numerous waste products away from landfill, to be re-purposed as construction materials • The plant will ensure the ongoing availability of high quality asphalt and other construction materials to support our growing region. • The plant will ensure the ongoing availability of high quality asphalt and other construction materials to support our growing region.
-If our • construction material sources are located far away from projects, the haulage costs dramatically increase the cost of supply. • Downer has successfully operated from Kremzow Road for many years and this plant will upgrade and modernise the technology, allowing this plant to close. • With the intended closure of Downer's Kremzow Road plant, this proposal will secure local jobs that families rely on.
-Specific Outcomes - Settlement pattern and urban form Yes The proposal will create employment and is for an industrial purpose in an This place type is an integral element of the urban structure of the Region and key areas for the creation of higher levels of local enterprise industrial zone and therefore suited in the Enterprise and employment area place type. employment; 2.
-The place type is primarily intended for manufacturing, engineering, transport, logistics and warehouse activities and related business activity; As previously noted in the assessment of Performance Outcome PO58 and Overall Outcome i.i, the proposal is within 500m of sensitive land uses, being: • two dwellings at 80 Leitchs Road, New Enterprise and employment activities recognise adjacent sensitive land uses and buffer the and 14 Davis Lane, Brendale; a chiropractor;
+Strategic Outcome Comply Assessment Specific Outcomes - Strong communities 1.
+All development will contribute to the creation of a socially, visually and physically amenable work environment Yes The development will contribute to the social fabric of the greater Brendale area as it will stimulate jobs and activity in the area - this statement is manifested in the 12 submissions in support of the proposal from local businesses stating: The applicant will invest in world leading technology to provide a much needed uplift to industrial recycling within our region; The new plant will divert numerous waste products away from landfill, to be re-purposed as construction materials The plant will ensure the ongoing availability of high quality asphalt and other construction materials to support our growing region.
+The plant will ensure the ongoing availability of high quality asphalt and other construction materials to support our growing region.
+The plant will ensure the ongoing availability of high quality asphalt and other construction materials to support our growing region.
+Dewner the cost of supply.
+Downer has successfully operated from Kremzow Road for many years and this plant will upgrade and modernise the technology, allowing this plant to close.
+With the intended closure of Downer's Kremzow Road plant, this proposal will secure local jobs that families rely on.
+Specific Outcomes - Settlement pattern and urban form Yes The proposal will create employment and is for an industrial purpose in an 1.
+This place type is an integral element of the urban structure of the Region and key areas for the creation of higher levels of local enterprise industrial zone and therefore suited in the Enterprise and employment area place type. employment; 2.
+The place type is primarily intended for manufacturing, engineering, transport, logistics and warehouse activities and related business activity; As previously noted in the assessment of Performance Outcome PO58 and Overall Outcome i.i, the proposal is within 500m of sensitive land uses, being: • two dwellings at 80 Leitchs Road, New Enterprise and employment activities recognise adjacent sensitive land uses and buffer the two dwellings at 80 Leftch's Road, and 14 Davis Lane, Brendale; a chiropractor;